SDSU-VR-Club/Galaxy-Gazer/README.md

-create the elliptical motion of the stars create a protractor tool that can measure the angle between to points on a stars ellipse add player ability to turn star trails on and off make the stars in the scene equal
+create the elliptical motion of the stars create a protractor tool that can measure the angle between to points on a stars ellipse add player ability to turn star trails on and off make the stars in the scene equal to their positions in a constellation (big dipper)